cvasilov1/udacity_AIPND_classify_pet_images/README.md

 **2️.
 Install Dependencies**

-Ensure you have Python **3.7+** installed.
+This project was developed using Python **3.11**.
 Install required packages:

 pip install -r requirements.txt

-Or, if using Anaconda:
+Or, if using Anaconda and assuming you wish to run the pet image classifier in a new environment:

-conda create --name pet_env python=3.9 -y
+conda create --name pet_env python=3.11 -y

 conda activate pet_env